venkanna37/align-and-segment/README.md

+# This code is under preparation.
+It will be ready soon!

 # Align and Segment (AnS): Unsupervised Learning for Building Segmentation From Misaligned Labels

 This is the official repository for the ECCV 2026 paper "Align and Segment:
 Unsupervised Learning for Building Segmentation From Misaligned Labels".
 This paper proposed a method for aligning and segmenting buildings from misaligned labels without using any **golden labels**.

-[!NOTE] This code under preparation.

 * [**Requirements**](#requirements)
 * [**Sample Data**](#sample-data)